DONEWio/Do/README.md

 pytest tests/
 ```

-For more detailed testing options, including using local or remote httpbin, see the [Testing Documentation](docs/testing.md).
+For more detailed testing options, including using local or remote httpbin, see the [Testing Documentation](docs/testing.md). (#TODO)

 ## Contributing